mwilki23/rsp_project/readme.txt

 rosrun rqt_gui rqt_gui

 #########
-For simulation
-(Note: Set the )
-Only launch
+To run the leader-follower simulation in gazebo with 1 autonomous follower turtlebot and 1 AR tag leader turtlebot that has teleop control
-roslaunch turtlebot_target_follow follower_simulation.launch
+Simply run the following launch file roslaunch turtlebot_target_follow follower_simulation.launch